Craters of the Moon (geothermal site): Features

 Craters of the Moon is a steam field with a total of about 36 ha of heated ground.
 It has an average altitude of 435 m.
-It has – of course – craters, but it also has fumaroles ("blowholes") and a mudpool.
-Vegetation around the area of the Craters of the Moon is quite uncommon.
+As well as craters, it has fumaroles ("blowholes") and a mudpool.
+Vegetation is quite uncommon around the area of the Craters of the Moon.

-Craters

 All the craters at The Craters of the Moon are the result of hydrothermal eruptions.
 The pressure of the steam beneath the surface exceeds the pressure exerted by the weight of the overlying ground.
 This results in an explosion.
 A mixture of hot water, steam, hot mud and pumice is ejected into the air.
 Material may be blown up to 100 m, leaving behind holes or craters as deep as 20 m.
 Hydrothermal eruptions occur about once a year.

-Fumaroles

-The openings in the earth surface, where geothermal steam and gases are emitted, are called fumaroles.
-These vary in size from one centimetre to half a meter in diameter.
+The openings in the earth surface, where geothermal steam and gases are emitted, are fumaroles.
+They vary in size from one centimetre to half a metre in diameter.
 The most powerful fumarole observed at Craters of the Moon occurred December 1967.
 It had a heat output of 116 MW.

-Mudpool

-Currently, only one of the craters has a mudpool.
+Only one of the craters now has a mudpool.
 Here the gases (mainly H_{2}S) react with water to form sulphuric acid.
 This reacts with the rocks, turning it to clay.
-When there is water present, this forms the grey coloured mudpools "that bubble and burp as steam and gas escape through them".
+When water is present, this forms the grey coloured mudpools "that bubble and burp as steam and gas escape through them".

 Vegetation

-Much of the ground at Craters of the Moon is warm or hot.
-This of course affects the vegetation.
+Much of the ground at Craters of the Moon is warm or hot, which affects the vegetation.
 Only few species can survive.
-One is the prostrate kanuka, a variety of kanuka (Kunzea ericoides var. microflora).
+One is the prostrate kānuka, a variety of kānuka (Kunzea ericoides var. microflora).
 Other species include ferns and mosses that usually grow only in the tropics or warmer frost-free climates.